NathanBresette/MeLSI/manuscript/MeLSI_Research_Paper_mSystems.md

 #### Null distribution generation

-To compute valid p-values, we generate a null distribution under the hypothesis of no group differences:
+\noindent To compute valid p-values, we generate a null distribution under the hypothesis of no group differences:

 1. Permute group labels: $\mathbf{y}_{perm} \leftarrow$ random permutation of $\mathbf{y}$
 2. Apply identical pre-filtering to permuted data